 Bonus/Encore – Adam Borecki: Accidental Mozart (2014)

 Adam Borecki is a composer, guitarist, and audio engineer based in Southern California.
+He currently teaches music technology at Chapman University, performs on guitar with the Kaleidoscope Trio, and creates audio & video recordings for musicians across Los Angeles.
 As a composer, Adam specializes in music with unique compositional techniques to create an engaging concert experience.
 His music ranges from string quartets to electro-swing EDM, and he has created multi-media works with acoustic instruments, electronics, and LED lights.
-Adam studied composition at USC with Stephen Hartke, Donald Crockett, & Sean Friar and at Chapman University with Vera Ivanova, Sean Heim, & Jeffery Holmes.
-His music has been performed at the Hear Now Festival, across Southern California, across the United States, in Italy (at the Cortona Sessions) and in Paris (European American Musical Alliance).
+Adam studied composition at USC with Stephen Hartke, Donald Crockett, & Sean Friar, and at Chapman University with Vera Ivanova, Sean Heim, & Jeffery Holmes.
+His music has been performed at the Hear Now Festival, across southern California, across the United States, in Italy (at the Cortona Sessions) and in Paris (European American Musical Alliance).
 Awards include the Composition Department Award (University of Southern California), Gluck Foundation Fellowship, Conservatory of Music Award & Summa Cum Laude (Chapman University), Second Place in the Boston GuitarFest Composition Competition, and a commission for the Third Angle New Music Ensemble in Portland, Oregon.

 Collaborator Bios for James Matheson’s Bagatelle and Tom Flaherty’s Igor to Please (if performed in the 6 pianist version)